Geography (UACE 250/2) paper 2 Manufacturing industry in the world

 • Small domestic market.

-• Political instability that limit long term investment in industries.
+• Political instability that limits long term investment in industries.

 • Low technology.